IBM/invoke-wml-using-cognos-custom-control/README.md

-# Invoke Watson Machine Learning Model and Display model output at run time on Cognos Dashboard
+# Real Time Prediction of Telco Customer Churn using Watson Machine Learning from Cognos Dashboard
-***Work In Progress***

 Cognos 11 is not only positioned towards the professional report author but specifically towards power users and data scientists by offering Watson-like features such as natural language search and automatic proposal of charts.
 Now with all these latest features in cognos, interacting or communicating with cloud hosted services is also possible from the cognos application.